Cubs vs. Giants Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (15-3) will take the mound for the Cubs, his 26th start of the season.
+- The Cubs will hand the ball to Kyle Hendricks (5-7) for his 20th start of the season.

-- Steele will look to finish five or more innings for the 14th start in a row.
+- Hendricks will look to finish five or more innings for the sixth start in a row.

-- He has six appearances with no earned runs allowed in 25 chances this season.
+- In 19 appearances this season, he has finished two without allowing an earned run.

 |Opponent